-University of Brunei Darussalam was established in 1985.
-With undergraduates who enroll as early as 17 years old, University of Brunei Darussalam aims to provide up-to-date information and insight helpful for the project in local context, provide venue on campus, introduce Brunei to international participants and provide local university participants.
+The University of Brunei Darussalam was established in 1985.
+With undergraduates who enroll as early as 17 years old, University of Brunei Darussalam aims to provide up-to-date information and insight helpful for the project in the local context, provide a venue on campus, introduce Brunei to international participants and provide local university participants.

 Team Member Responsibilities